 5. The Pot is Too Large

 Spider plants like to be a little root bound.
-If your plant has too much room to stretch its roots it may focus all its energy on growing its root system rather than producing babies.
+If yours has too much room to spread out and stretch its roots what can happen is it puts all it’s energy in to growing those roots instead of producing babies.

 Solution: